IIT-LAND/reval_clustering/paper.md

 However, they mainly focus on internal validation criteria (e.g., Python `yellowbrick.cluster.KElbowVisualizer` [@yellowbrick:2018]; R `NbClust` [@nbclust]).
-In R, `clValid` [@clvalid] and `cStability`[^1] apply stability-based relative validation models directly comparing clustering solutions with leave-one-out cross-validation and bootstrapping, respectively.
+In R, `clValid` [@clvalid] and `cStability`[^1] apply stability-based relative validation models directly comparing clustering solutions with leave-one-out cross validation and bootstrapping, respectively.
 Nevertheless, users cannot select the preferred classifier nor the desired number of folds for the *k*-fold cross-validation procedure. `clValid` also enables validation with internal measures, whereas `cStability` also includes a model-free approach, see [@haslbeck2016].